Year 6

 Latest News:

-Spring 1:
+Summer 1:

-Weekly Arithmetic Tests: The children are now completing an arithmetic test each week.
+Weekly Reasoning Tests: The children are now completing an arithmetic test each week.
 These are being marked in school and the children will bring them home.
 If you have the time, we would really appreciate you going through these test papers with your child.
 We would recommend only focusing on a couple of questions each week.
 Thank you for your support.

 Homework expectations: